MrPeker/turbopuffer-gui/turbopuffer-docs/turbopuffer.com_docs_write.md

 **disable\_backpressure** booleandefault: false

-If you are doing extremely large scale ingestions, you can disable backpressure with this parameter.

-Writes by default apply backpressure with HTTP 429 responses when ingested, unindexed data reaches 2 GB.
-This can happen when particularly efficient pipelines ingest faster than turbopuffer can index (~32 MB/s).
-See [Performance](https://turbopuffer.com/docs/performance) on how to optimize indexing throughput.

-[Official clients](https://github.com/turbopuffer) automatically handle graceful backoff, which can limit ingestion throughput.

-Disabling backpressure means that strongly consistent queries will fail when ingested, [unindexed data reaches 2 GB](https://turbopuffer.com/docs/limits) (the WAL), and grow slower the larger the unindexed data.
-Eventually consistent queries will work even with unindexed data exceeding 2 GB.
+Disables HTTP 429 backpressure on writes when unindexed data exceeds 2 GiB.
+Useful for initial data loading or bulk updates.
+When disabled, strongly consistent queries return errors above this threshold, so use [eventual consistency](https://turbopuffer.com/docs/query#param-consistency) instead.
+Eventually consistent queries search only the first 128 MiB of unindexed data.

-Indexing progress can be tracked through the `exhaustive_search_count` field in the query response’s [`performance`](https://turbopuffer.com/docs/query#responsefield-performance) field.
+Indexing progress can be tracked through the `unindexed_bytes` field in the [metadata endpoint](https://turbopuffer.com/docs/metadata#responsefield-index).

 **Example:**`true`